Estimated reading time: 6 minutes

 - A multi-lumen IV access catheter that provides additional IV access ports but allows the ability to place another device later

-These introducers come in a variety of sizes and are also commonly used in procedure suites to introduce a variety of catheters used for catheter-based procedures and interventions.
+These introducers come in various sizes and are also commonly used in procedure suites to introduce a variety of catheters used for catheter-based procedures and interventions.

 #6: The 6Fr Single lumen introducer sheath